Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Results

 \section{Results}

 For every snapshot and each of the seven viewing angles, we calculate the SED of the AGN-powered dust emission, i.e., the dust emission implicit in the input torus model SED plus the host-galaxy dust emission powered by the AGN (rather than stars).
 Our \texttt{SUNRISE} calculations with and without AGN emission are otherwise identical; therefore, taking the difference between the SEDs with and without AGN emission yields the SED of all photons of AGN origin, including those reprocessed by dust.
 Originally demonstrated in \cite{Roebuck2016} for our fiducial simulation (see their Fig. 2), this differencing technique is shown in Figure \ref{fig:sed} for the AGN-10x run at \tpeak, the simulation time when the ratio of bolometric AGN luminosity (\lagnbol) to bolometric stellar luminosity (\lsfbol) reaches its maximal value of $\sim10$.
 At this time, the mass of the BH is $3.2\times10^8\,\mathrm{M_\odot}$, and it is accreting at a rate of $82\,\mathrm{M_\odot\,yr^{-1}}$, while SFR$\,=470\,\mathrm{M_\odot\,yr^{-1}}$.
-The SEDs shown in Fig.~\ref{fig:sed} are the following: \begin{itemize} \item $\mathrm{L_\lambda^{AGN,\,10x}}$\,-- The attenuated$+$re-radiated SED corresponding to the AGN-10x run, where the luminosity of the AGN is artifically boosted by a factor of 10. \item $\mathrm{L_\lambda^{AGN,\,off}}$\,-- The attenuated$+$re-radiated SED corresponding to the RT run where the luminosity of the AGN is set to zero. \item \leff\,-- The ``effective AGN SED'' calculated from the difference between $\mathrm{L_\lambda^{AGN,\,10x}}$ and $\mathrm{L_\lambda^{AGN,\,off}}$, which removes stellar-heated dust emission, leaving behind only AGN photons, \cchb{including IR photons from the torus that are absorbed by dust in the ISM} re-radiated at progressively longer wavelengths. \item \lagntorus\,-- The input AGN SED (from \citealt{Hopkins2007c}) in the AGN-10x run. \cchb{This SED is integrated from 0.1--1000 \micron} to calculate \lagnbol. \item $\mathrm{L_\lambda^{stellar,\,input}}$\,-- The unattenuated stellar spectrum, which is the same across all RT runs. \cchb{This SED is integrated over 0.1--1000 \micron} to determine \lsfbol. \end{itemize} \leff\ peaks at $31\,\mu$m, corresponding to an effective dust temperature (from Wien's law) of $96$ K, \jm{on the warm end of dust temperatures observed in AGN-host galaxies: \cite{Kirkpatrick2015} find that the warm dust component, attributed to AGN heating, is $\sim80-90$ K for high$-z$ ultra-luminous IR galaxies (ULIRGs; \lir$>10^{12}$ L$_\odot$) with high AGN fractions.} \jm{In the simulated SEDs,} most of the IR emission between 10 and 50 $\mu$m comes from re-processed AGN photons, and \leff\ is greater than \lagnoff\ by a factor of $\gtrsim2$ from $100-1000\,\mu$m.
-In this particular (extreme) case, even the coldest dust is predominantly heated by the AGN.
+The SEDs shown in Fig.~\ref{fig:sed} are the following: \begin{itemize} \item $\mathrm{L_\lambda^{AGN,\,10x}}$\,-- The attenuated$+$re-radiated SED corresponding to the AGN-10x run, where the luminosity of the AGN is artifically boosted by a factor of 10. \item $\mathrm{L_\lambda^{AGN,\,off}}$\,-- The attenuated$+$re-radiated SED corresponding to the RT run where the luminosity of the AGN is set to zero. \item \leff\,-- The ``effective AGN SED'' calculated from the difference between $\mathrm{L_\lambda^{AGN,\,10x}}$ and $\mathrm{L_\lambda^{AGN,\,off}}$, which removes stellar-heated dust emission, leaving behind only AGN photons, \cchb{including IR photons from the torus that are absorbed by dust in the ISM and} re-radiated at progressively longer wavelengths. \item \lagntorus\,-- The input AGN SED (from \citealt{Hopkins2007c}) in the AGN-10x run. \cchb{This SED is integrated from 0.1--1000 \micron} to calculate \lagnbol. \item $\mathrm{L_\lambda^{stellar,\,input}}$\,-- The unattenuated stellar spectrum, which is the same across all RT runs. \cchb{This SED is integrated over 0.1--1000 \micron} to determine \lsfbol. \end{itemize} \leff\ peaks at $31\,\mu$m, corresponding to an effective dust temperature (from Wien's law) of $96$ K, on the warm end of dust temperatures observed in AGN-host galaxies \citep{Kirkpatrick2015}. \jm{In the simulated SEDs,} most of the IR emission between 10 and 50 $\mu$m comes from re-processed AGN photons, consistent with numerous observations of local and high$-z$ ultraluminous infrared galaxies (ULIRGs; \lir$>10^{12}$ L$_\odot$) hosting AGN \citep[e.g.,][]{Genzel1998,Sajina2007}.
+Notably, \leff\ is greater than \lagnoff\ by a factor of $\gtrsim2$ from $100-1000\,\mu$m.
+In this particular extreme case, even the coldest dust is predominantly heated by the AGN.